Skip to main content

 What Is a Urinary Tract Infection (UTI)?

-A urinary tract infection (UTI) is one of the most common bacterial infections in adults, accounting for approximately 8 million healthcare visits annually in the United States.
+A urinary tract infection (UTI) is one of the most common bacterial infections in adults, accounting for an estimated 9.8 million annual outpatient encounters in the United States (NAMCS 2016–2019 analysis; 95% CI 8.7–10.9 million).
 UTIs occur when bacteria — most commonly Escherichia coli — colonize the urethra and ascend into the bladder (cystitis).
 Less commonly, infection spreads to the kidneys (pyelonephritis), which is a more serious condition requiring prompt treatment.

 Woman drinking water — hydration is key for UTI treatment and prevention

 Women are disproportionately affected due to the shorter female urethra and its proximity to the rectum.
-Approximately 50–60% of women will have at least one UTI during their lifetime.
+Approximately 50–60% of women will have at least one UTI during their lifetime (Medina & Castillo-Pino, Therapeutic Advances in Urology, 2019).
 Men can develop UTIs as well, though they occur less frequently and may indicate an underlying anatomical or prostatic issue.

-Uncomplicated lower UTIs (bladder infections in otherwise healthy, non-pregnant adults) are well-suited for telehealth evaluation. your board-certified provider, follows evidence-based IDSA guidelines to evaluate symptoms, review history, and prescribe first-line antibiotics when clinically appropriate — all via a secure video visit.
+Uncomplicated lower UTIs (bladder infections in otherwise healthy, non-pregnant adults) are well-suited for telehealth evaluation.
+Our board-certified provider follows evidence-based IDSA guidelines to evaluate symptoms, review history, and prescribe first-line antibiotics when clinically appropriate — all via a secure video visit.

 Common UTI Symptoms